-When most of us hear the word “contrast,” we envision sleek blacks paired with crisp whites, or subtle neutrals paired with vibrant reds.
-But the truth is, contrast can look much more subtle than that.
+When most of us hear the word “contrast,” we envision sleek blacks paired with crisp whites or subtle neutrals paired with vibrant reds.
+But the truth is that contrast can look much more subtle than that.
 By hanging white art on an ivory wall—or vice versa—you can create contrast that feels understated rather than eye-catching.

 Mind Your Details